tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 ## Deploying a Real Vault

-We deployed a local vault in memory, which works great and does everyhing we need it to do... _Except_ persist outside of the memory of the bastion host, which is a pretty important feature for this entire deployment's credentials.
+We deployed a local vault in memory, which works great and does everything we need it to do... _Except_ persist outside of the memory of the bastion host, which is a pretty important feature for this entire deployment's credentials.
 Luckily, we now have a BOSH director that can deploy a Vault for us.

 Additionally, there is a Genesis kit for Vault that will do most of the heavy lifting for us.
 From the bastion host, move outside the `bosh-deployments` directory and initialize the new Vault.
 ```